-Matthieu Adam counsels clients on a wide range of legal areas relevant to international projects, including corporate/mergers and acquisitions, international contracts, grant/acquisition/assignment of exploration and operating permits, project financing, merger control and distribution law.
+Matthieu Adam counsels clients on a wide range of legal areas relevant to international projects, including corporate/mergers and acquisitions, grant/acquisition/assignment of exploration and operating permits, project financing, regulatory aspects including competition law, sustainable development, international contracts and distribution law.

-Previously, Matthieu practiced with several international law firms for more than a decade.
-Initially concentrating on EU and French competition, and antitrust (merger control, cartels, dominance, trade practices), Matthieu has been diversifying his scope of intervention during his career.
-He currently advises French and international companies on projects and transactions in the African continent and other geographical areas, principally in the energy (e.g., oil and gas, electricity, renewable), mining and infrastructure sectors.
+Prior to joining McDermott in February 2013, Matthieu practiced with several international law firms since 2002.
+Matthieu has significant experience in corporate reorganizations (e.g., contributions of securities and assets, mergers, spin-offs).
+In addition, Matthieu advises French and international companies on projects and transactions in the African continent and other geographical areas, principally in the energy (e.g., oil and gas, electricity, renewable), mining, infrastructure, industry and agribusiness sectors.

 Advising Olam International in connection with the African and French aspects of the purchase of Archer Daniels Midland’s cocoa assets – corporate and merger control